gsk-aiops/bellman-tools/README.md

 org.apache.jena.query.ARQ.init()
 ```
 2. Create a Dataframe:
-You can either load an RDF .nt file using the convenience method:
+You can either load an RDF .nt file using the convenience method (used just below), or you can bring your own bring your own Dataframe with Columns "s", "p", "o":
 ```scala
 val df = Utils.ntToDf("/path/to/your/rdf.nt")
 df.printSchema